AaronGullickson/nyc_contracts/docs/codebook_contracts.md

 unadjusted dollars, from the original raw data

 ## encamt
-The amount of the contract encumbered as of data of data pull, in unadjusted dollars, from the original raw data.
+The amount of the contract encumbered as of date of data pull, in unadjusted dollars, from the original raw data.

 ## amtyr